jiaoyf-thu/jiaoyf-thu.github.io/_pages/about.md

 I am currently a PhD student at Laboratory of AstroDynamics, Tsinghua University.
 My <a href="https://jiaoyf-thu.github.io/research/">research</a> interests are focused on asteroid exploration and deflection dynamics, as well as the collisional and dynamical evolution of small planetary bodies in the solar system.
 I am also engaged in the exploration of numerical simulations and optimization algorithms in planetary science.
 I am eager to exploring any unsolved exciting questions about our solar system using theoretical and numerical methods and open to collaborations.
 A copy of my CV is availble <a href="https://jiaoyf-thu.github.io/files/jiaoyf-thu-cv.pdf" target="_blank">here</a>.
 </p>

-Feel free the contact me jiaoyf.thu@gmail.com for any discussions!
+Feel free to contact me at jiaoyf.thu@gmail.com for any discussions!

 ## Education